Erythema toxicumErythema toxicum neonatorum; ETN; Toxic erythema of the newborn; Flea-bite dermatitis

-Erythema toxicum is a common, noncancerous skin condition seen in newborns.
+Erythema toxicum is a common skin condition seen in newborns.

-The main symptom is a rash of small, yellow-to-white-colored papules surrounded by red skin.
+The main symptom is a rash of small, yellow-to-white-colored bumps (papules) surrounded by red skin.
 There may be a few or several papules.
-They usually appear on the face and middle of the body, but may also be seen on the upper arms and thighs.
+They are usually on the face and in the middle of the body.
+They can also be seen on the upper arms and thighs.

 The rash can change rapidly, appearing and disappearing in different areas over hours to days.